nuratamton/codemix_annotation/README.md

 ## Notebook

 Open `notebooks/eda.ipynb`.
 Paths inside the notebook are relative to the notebook folder, so the dataset is read from `../data/codemix_nura_task.csv`.

 ## AI Usage

 AI assistance was used during this project to improve sentence clarity in the written reports, help examine annotation outputs and edge cases, and provide guidance while implementing and checking the coding tasks.
+The prompts used were also generated with AI.
 The annotation schemes, final decisions, output review, and submitted files were all checked and verified before submission.